 Our Team

-Nicole Cormier is founder of the Delicious Living Nutrition Dietetic Internship, a clinical herbalist, registered dietitian, local food enthusiast, and author.
+Nicole Cormier is founder and Program Director of the Delicious Living Nutrition Dietetic Internship, a clinical herbalist, registered dietitian, local food enthusiast, and author.
 She indulges her passion for nutrition and local foods on beautiful Cape Cod through her nutrition therapy practice, Delicious Living Nutrition, and Dietetic Internship.
 Her collaborations with local chefs, non-profits, schools, farmers’ markets, restaurants, and art centers include programs, dinners, workshops, retreats and catering.
-She graduated from the University of Massachusetts and the Beth Israel Deaconess Dietetic Internship in 2006 and is completing a Masters in Clinical Herbalism from the Maryland University of Integrative Health.
+She graduated from the University of Massachusetts and the Beth Israel Deaconess Dietetic Internship in 2006 and completed a Masters in Clinical Herbalism from the Maryland University of Integrative Health Notre Dame.

-Dianna Carpentieri, MS, RD, LDN is a Registered Dietitian Nutritionist and co-founder of the Delicious Living Nutrition Dietetic Internship.
-She earned a Bachelor of Art degree in Psychology from Randolph-Macon College and worked for several years at a neuropsychological practice assisting individuals with a wide range of neurological and psychological conditions.
-This experience, combined with her passion for food and nutrition, influenced her to pursue further education to help educate individuals on the important relationship between their mind, body, and nutrition.
-In 2013 she completed the combined Dietetics Program and earned a Master of Science degree in Food and Nutrition at Framingham State University in Framingham, MA.
-After which she completed a postgraduate Dietetic Internship through Priority Care Nutrition in Boston, MA to become a Registered and Licensed Dietitian Nutritionist.
+Dianna Carpentieri, MS, RDN, LDN, is a Registered Dietitian Nutritionist and co-founder of the Delicious Living Nutrition Dietetic Internship Program.
+She earned her Bachelor of Arts degree in Psychology from Randolph-Macon College and completed a combined Dietetics Program and Master of Science degree in Food and Nutrition at Framingham State University, followed by a post-graduate Dietetic Internship through Priority Care Nutrition.

 Susan Bourque, RDN, LDN is a Registered Dietitian and Licensed Nutritionist in the state of Massachusetts and currently employed as Nutrition & Food Safety Educator for Cape Cod Cooperative Extension.
 Sue’s educational background includes a B.S. in Hospitality and Tourism Management, a B.S. in Human Nutrition through the University of Massachusetts, followed by completion of a dietetic internship with Sodexho Marriott Services.